light-tech/LearnSTM32/README.md

     The connection is similar to [here](https://blog.embeddedexpert.io/?p=1215); but check out the actual pins in CubeIDE (for SCK and **MOSI**, note that the Blue Pill should act as the Master and the module is a Slave and we need to output signal from Blue Pill Master to Slave) and I should say Vcc on the module should be connected to 3.3V instead of 5V.
 In the project configuration, I am using PA1 for RES and PA2 for DC.

     I had a lot of trouble getting the result.
 I found out in the end that the display will not render anything *if ST-LINK is connected* (as I usually run the code via Serial Wire Debug in the IDE).
 I look and watch many tutorials but nobody mentions this crucial fact.
 So, after uploading the code, unplug the ST-LINK and plug the Blue Pill in via the micro-USB cable.

+    The reason might be that the power supply from the ST-Link is not sufficient to drive the power-hungry LCD.

   * `F103C6T6_MPU6050_I2C`: Using gyroscope + accelerometer module MPU6050 (see the same example `F411CEU6_MPU6050_I2C` below)